[ Printer Friendly Version ] [ Report Abuse ]

 "Addie?
 Could we go outside in the snow?"
 Isabella asked.

 "Oh, yes!
 Pwease could we?"
-Katherine echoed.
+Katherine echoed before Addie had even had time to answer.

-The girls scrambled from the table, and putting on cloaks, gloves, mufflers, and scarves, ran outside into the steadily falling snow.
+The girls scrambled from the table, put on their cloaks, gloves, mufflers, and scarves, ran outside into the steadily falling snow.
 The girls skipped about, making a dozens of little footprints across the white grounds.
 Soon, a snowball fight broke out, and the girls laughed, throwing snow every which way.
 When fingers and toes were much too cold to stay outside any longer, the girls returned to the castle for hot chocolate, so they could warm themselves by the fire.
 And through all of it, Dezzy didn't think about the letter from her father.
 Not even once.†

 Previous Chapter Next Chapter